West Virginia Traumatic Brain Injury Lawyer

 A TBI accident can damage the brain’s structure or function.
 When a brain’s structure is damaged, a CAT scan, PET scan, or MRI can be used to assess the injury.
 These tests can also be used to diagnose brain bleeds, a cracked skull, or torn tissue.
 However, damage to brain function can be more challenging to assess, and it should be monitored through neurological tests and evaluated by qualified brain injury doctors and specialized medical professionals.

-An experienced Charleston traumatic brain injuries lawyer can help you review your TBI case and medical evidence.
+An experienced Charleston traumatic brain injury lawyer can help you review your TBI case and medical evidence.
 Your brain injury attorney can also help you assess whether your condition has been properly evaluated.

 Get the Representation You Need for Your TBI Accident